Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Deterministic Bosonic State Preparation

-\paragraph{Other GKP lattices:} Finally, to achieve different GKP rectangular and hexagonal lattice based GKP codes, we will only need to change the lattice spacing $l$ and the rotation angle $\theta$ according to the position of the deformed lattice peaks $k\alpha$, in the circuit components $\mathcal{C}_k$,
+\paragraph{Other GKP lattices:} Finally, to achieve different rectangular and hexagonal lattice-based GKP codes, we will only need to change the lattice spacing $l$ and the rotation angle $\theta$ according to the position of the deformed lattice peaks $k\alpha$, in the circuit components $\mathcal{C}_k$,

 Arbitrary GKP states (other than Pauli eigenstates) can be prepared using the gate-teleportation circuit discussed in Sec.~\ref{ssec:piecewise-teleportation}.